 At fifty-five, we believe that this is a strong trend.
 But complete in-housing requires a critical mass, with sufficient media investment to justify investments in workforce and technology (purchasing and maintaining tools).
 Advertisers must carefully decide which segments to bring in-house according to their means and long-term strategy.

-Check out the first part of this interview: What does media buying in-housing mean for the future of agencies?
+Check out the first part of this interview: In-housing media buying – part 1: What does it mean for the future of agencies?